 Listen to an audiobook or podcast

 Looking for a hands-free option for reading or just desperate to hear another adult voice?
 Try an audiobook.
 Your library has many audiobooks, and audiobooks and podcasts are also available online or through various apps.
 There are great educational podcasts out there to keep your adult brain going too!
-Personally, I like Audible (click here to sign up for Audible) since they have such a wide selection of books!
+Personally, I like Audible (click here to sign up for Audible on Amazon) since they have such a wide selection of books!

 Catch up on your favorite shows or movies.
 However, older children may become distracted by TV while they are nursing.
 I caught up on quite a few shows and movies, like The Expanse and The Witcher!
 Click here for a free 30 day Amazon Prime trial, including free video!

 Your baby can sense when you are on edge and may affect their feeding.
 Moms who are relaxed produce more milk when they pump.
 Coloring, drawing, meditation, journaling, and just plain old sitting back and enjoying the moment can all relax you.
 There are even apps for coloring and meditation.
 Or try your phone’s voice recording feature to keep an audio journal.